What’s the difference between rent-stabilized and rent-controlled apartments?

 8 FAQs about rent-regulated apartments in NYC.

 In NYC you may hear people talking about rent control.
 It’s a blanket term to describe some sort of policy that restricts rent increases on housing.
-But in NYC it means something a little different.
+However, in NYC it means something a little different.
 New York City has both rent-controlled and rent-stabilized apartments (together they are referred to as rent-regulated apartments).
 The whole subject of rent-regulation can be a bit confusing, so here are 8 FAQs we get about this topic!

 Rent control in NYC is VERY rare